VUW-FAIR/blockchains_web_scraping/README.md

 In Scrapy the 'name' variable holds

 I recommend using anaconda to set up a virtual environment, and calling the command from there (useful as provides a bash terminal for windows users as well).
-To install a package using this virtual environment, search for your package on the site and run the shown command, e.g. for requests: https://anaconda.org/anaconda/requests
+To install a package using this virtual environment, search for your package on the site and run the shown command,

+e.g. for requests:
+https://anaconda.org/anaconda/requests

-run the command: <b><conda install -c anaconda requests></b> in your terminal
+run the command: <b><conda install -c anaconda requests></b> in your terminal to install it.